Deal on fresh U.S. coronavirus relief eluding congressional Republicans, Democrats

 Adding to the pressure, the two parties face a Dec.
 11 deadline to pass a $1.4 trillion budget or risk a shutdown of the government as the COVID-19 crisis worsens across the United States.

+Senate Appropriations Committee Chairman Richard Shelby, speaking to reporters, raised the possibility that a short-term extension of existing funds might be needed if there is no deal by Dec.
+11.

-McConnell, who has been pushing a $500 billion approach that Democrats reject, began circulating new draft legislation on Tuesday after a group of Republican and Democratic lawmakers unveiled the $908 billion bipartisan package.
+McConnell, who has been pushing a $500 billion approach to coronavirus aid that Democrats reject, circulated new draft legislation on Tuesday after a group of Republican and Democratic lawmakers unveiled the $908 billion bipartisan package.

 House Majority Leader Steny Hoyer, that chamber’s No. 2 Democrat, told reporters on Wednesday he hoped the House and Senate leaders could agree on a coronavirus aid bill by the end of this weekend that would be folded into the budget package.